Accelerated JD Program

 The Accelerated Option is a unique offering and is among only a few of its kind in the country.
-With the rising cost of legal education in mind, the two-year approach enables students to earn income from their careers sooner limit some living expenses.
+With the rising cost of legal education in mind, the two-year approach enables students to earn income from their careers sooner while reducing living expenses.
 Tuition costs under the Accelerated Option are not less than the regular JD, as the overall unit requirements are the same.

 Earn a Certificate from the Straus Institute for Dispute Resolution